VishakArudhra/BastionBook-3tierArch/README.md

     ```
 The path suggested to place your file in, in the hyper-linked walkthrough is: `/opt/ansible/inventory`

-2) If you wish so, you can also make this your default inventory by configurig your `ansible.cfg` file in the below manner:
+2) If you wish so, you can also make this your default inventory by configuring your `ansible.cfg` file in the below manner:

     ``` CONF
     [defaults]